ashutoshgautams/Gsoc-musicblocksV3-Maintenace/README.md

 ## 📝 Loading of Requirements

+Musicblocks v3 is a large project with a lot of modules and functionality, and hence it is very important to follow the best practices when managing it's loading requirements.
 Initially, the speed and relaibility of v3 requirements loading was very slow on both chrome and firefox.

 The report by [PageSpeed Insights](https://pagespeed.web.dev/) :-

 ![Loading Report](assests/../assets/images/loading1.png)